 HOW TO REGISTER

 Online registration is the best way to ensure your spot.
 It is also the fastest and most convenient way to register.
 You may also register in person, by fax, mail-in or drop-off.

-Visit our website at www.glpd.com, and click the “Register Now” button at the top of the page.
+Click the “Register Now” button at the top of the webpage or click here.
 Anyone not currently active in our registration software system will need to create an account online.
 New users: click “need an account” then follow the directions to create your profile.
 If your family is currently active in our registration software system, just log in with the User ID and Password that was given to you by the Park District and enroll in your programs.
 Be sure to complete all information and click submit.

 Complete the registration form.
 Be sure to fill in all information completely, include the program code number and sign the waiver.
 If the participant is under the age of 18 a parent or guardian MUST sign.
 Note: Please limit registrations to one family per form.
 Payments can be made using check, Discover, Visa or MasterCard.
 Fax or Internet registrations must be paid by Discover, Visa or MasterCard.
 Checks should be made payable to Grayslake Park District for the correct total amount.
 Mail To: Grayslake Park District, 240 Commerce Drive, Grayslake, IL 60030

 Fax your completed registration form to (847) 223-6386.
 Payment by Discover, Visa or MasterCard is required for all faxes (except when being placed on a wait list).

 Bring your completed registration form to the Grayslake Park District Recreation Center at 240 Commerce Drive, Grayslake during normal business hours.
 Registration forms are also available at the Recreation Center.